gulins/OptimalTrasport/README.md

-# OptimalTrasport
+# Optimal Transport Project
-Code snippets used in generating diagrams for my master's project.
+Code snippets used in generating diagrams for my maths master's project.